Collin M. Stultz: Career

-Stultz joined Harvard Medical School as a Clinical Fellow in 1997, becoming a Research Fellow in 2000.
-At the same time, he also worked as an Intern, Resident and Cardiology Fellow at the Brigham & Women's Hospital.
-He then joined MIT in 2003 as a Postdoctoral Fellow and became an Assistant Professor in 2004.
-He was subsequently, appointed the Keck Associate Professor of Biomedical Engineering in 2007.
-In 2014, Stultz became Full Professor.
+Stultz joined Harvard Medical School as a clinical fellow in 1997, becoming a research fellow in 2000.
+At the same time, he also worked as an intern, resident and cardiology fellow at the Brigham & Women's Hospital.
+He then joined MIT in 2003 as a postdoctoral fellow and became an assistant professor in 2004.
+He was subsequently appointed the Keck Associate Professor of Biomedical Engineering in 2007.
+In 2014, Stultz became full professor.
 Stultz was also appointed to the Committee on Higher Degrees in Biopyshics at Harvard University in 2004 and joined the cardiology staff at the Massachusetts General Hospital in 2017.

 In addition to his academic appointments, Stultz is a member of the Research Laboratory of Electronics (RLE), and an associate member of the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT.
 He currently leads the Computational Cardiovascular Research Group at MIT.

-Stultz was featured in the 2012 book The Human Face of Big Data, highlighting the software he and co-workers developed, which uses electrocadiographic data to identify patients at high risk for a heart attack.
+Stultz was featured in the 2012 book The Human Face of Big Data, highlighting the software he and co-workers developed, which uses electrocardiographic data to identify patients at high risk for a heart attack.

 Shores Salter and Stultz’s efforts to help a Boston Marathon bombing survivor in the immediate aftermath of the attack are described in the 2017 book Perfect Strangers.